bcidmora/CLSanalysis/README.md

 This script contains two functions: one for the single hadrons and one for the multiple hadrons.
     1. SINGLE HADRONS:
         1.1.
-It takes the correlators and searches for a good fit, using 1 or 2 exponentials.
+It takes the correlators and searches for a good fit, using 1 or 2 exponentials or a geometric fit.
 And based on Correlated fits or Uncorrelated fits.
         1.2.
 Tmin can be changed, you can calculate the fit of only one-tmin or you can go through a range, this must be modified in the variable "one_tmin = True/False".
         1.3.
 It takes an ansatz of solution, it can be the results from BEST_GUESS or, if nothing comes out from this, it can be the effective mass at that time slice.
         1.4.
 It takes the covariance matrix for that specific time interval and minimizes the ChiSqr.